MuseHub Partners

 Application Bundles

 If your application is a self-contained .app bundle, simply zip the .app and upload it to the Partner Portal.
 You can also use a .dmg disk image.
-However, if the .dmg is not correctly notarized, MuseHub's copying of the .app to the /Applications folder might cause the app to run under app translocation until GateKeeper considers it safe.
+However, if the .dmg is not correctly notarized, MuseHub's copying of the .app to the /Applications folder might cause the app to run under until GateKeeper considers it safe.

 The recommended approach is to upload a ZIP archive of your application bundle.